marczz/mzlinux_pages/media/streaming.md

 ## Casting an audio or video file or url {#casting_apps}
 -   [Mkchromecast](http://mkchromecast.com/)
-    is a python application to cast a file.
+    is a python application to cast a file to  Google Cast devices or Sonos speakers.
     It can play any sound that you can send to pulseaudio using _parec_, it can also use
     _ffmpeg_ or _avconv_ to play a file or an url.